cburki/docker-influxdb/README.md

 Run the image
 -------------

 When you run the image, you will bind the ports 8083 and 8086.
-InfluxDB will write the data in the /data/var/opt/influxdb folder which could be used from the cburki/influxdb-data container.
+InfluxDB will write the data in the /data/var/opt/influxdb folder which could be used from a volume data container.

     docker run \
         --name influxdb \